High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Catalog of extragalactic VHE sources

 \section{Catalog of extragalactic VHE \gr\ sources}

 The list of sources contributing to the correlation signal within $\theta=0.1^\circ$ is given in Table \ref{table1}.
-There are $N_{\rm Source,\ 0.1}=46-7=39$ such sources, if the sources from the list of \citet{paper1} are excluded.
-On average, for $N_\gamma=2709$, only $p\cdot N_\gamma\simeq 2.5$ photons could happen to be at the distance $\theta\le 0.1^\circ$ from a catalog source by chance.
-This means that 2 -- 3 out of 39 new VHE \gr\ sources listed in Table \ref{table1} are expected to be false detections (and no more than 6[8] sources are false detections at the 95\% [99.5\%] confidence level).
+There are $N_{\rm Source,\ 0.1}=50-7=43$ sources, if the sources from the list of \citet{paper1} are excluded.
+For $N_\gamma=3111$, only $p\cdot N_\gamma\simeq 3$ photons on average can be at the distance $\theta\le 0.1^\circ$ from a catalog source by chance.
+This means that 3 out of 43 new VHE \gr\ sources listed in Table \ref{table1} are expected to be false detections (and no more than 7[9] sources are false detections at the 95\% [99.5\%] confidence level).

-It is not possible to know in advance which of the 39 sources from Table \ref{table1} are false detections.
-In principle, the 8 sources which have more than one photon within the 95\% containment circle of the LAT PSF are not expected to be false detections, because the probability that 2 background photons come close to one and the same source is much smaller than the same probability for just one background photon.
-Additional information which might help to single out the false detections could be obtained from comparison of the estimate of the source fluxes expected from the extrapolation of the measured spectral characteristics of the sources in the 1-100~GeV energy band with the simple estimates of the flux which produces 1 photon at $E\ge 100$~GeV within 1.5~year exposure with {\it Fermi}.
-In principle, a false detection might be spotted if the source contributing to the correlation has low flux and/or soft spectrum.
-This is illustrated by Fig. \ref{fig:distribution} in which the distribution of fluxes and photon indices of the AGN from the {\it Fermi} AGN catalog \citep{Fermi_AGN} is compared to the distribution of fluxes and photon indexes of the sources from Table \ref{table1}.
-Dashed lines show the combinations of the spectral parameters which are expected to give fixed number of photons in the 100-300 GeV band, assuming no high-energy cut-off in the spectrum.
+It is not possible to know in advance which of the 43 sources from Table \ref{table1} are false detections.
+In principle, the ten sources that have more than one photon within the 95\% containment circle of the LAT PSF are not expected to be false detections, because the probability that two background photons come close to one and the same source is much smaller than the same probability for just one background photon.
+Additional information that might help us to single out the false detections could be obtained by comparing of the estimate of the source fluxes expected from the extrapolation of the measured spectral characteristics of the sources in the 1-100~GeV energy band with the simple estimates of the flux that produces one photon at $E\ge 100$~GeV within 1.8~year exposure with {\it Fermi}.
+In principle, a false detection might be spotted if the source contributing to the correlation has low flux and/or a soft spectrum.
+This is illustrated in Fig. \ref{fig:distribution} where the distribution of fluxes and photon indices of the AGN from the {\it Fermi} AGN catalog \citep{Fermi_AGN} is compared to the distribution of fluxes and photon indices of the sources from Table \ref{table1}.
+Dashed lines show the combinations of the spectral parameters that are expected to give a fixed number of photons in the 100-300 GeV band, assuming no high-energy cut-off in the spectrum.